julianna-cola/QMEE/README.md

 # QMEE
 for BIO708

+# Assignment Five: Linear Models

+The main code for this assignment is titled `LinearModelHW.r` and the data is from `EUST_Clean.rda`.
+Both files can be viewed in the main branch of the QMEE directory.

 # Assignment Four: Statistical Philosophy

 Files for this assignment are titled `MMV_Question.txt` and `HypothesisAssignment.txt`.
 Both files can be viewed in the main branch of the QMEE directory.